Red spider mites threaten Colombia coffee output

-MANIZALES, Colombia, Sept 6 (Reuters) - Colombian farmer Jairo Morales is worried.
+MANIZALES, Colombia (Reuters) - Colombian farmer Jairo Morales is worried.
 His coffee trees are speckled with crimson as tiny red spider mites attack his plantation, posing a threat not only to his livelihood but to output in the world’s No. 3 coffee growing country.

 The mites cling to the leaves of coffee plants and gradually turn them reddish until they wither and die.